20 Weird and Amazing Things That Only Happen in the Summer

 All day, every day, sun

 The Midnight Sun (visible sun for 24 hours) is a natural phenomenon that occurs around the summer solstice each year and lasts for several weeks.
 Northern lands, including Canada, Iceland, Sweden, Finland, Norway, Russia, and Alaska all benefit.
 In Barrow, Alaska, for instance, the sun doesn’t set for two-and-a-half months!
-These are 31 facts you never knew about the summer solstice.
+These are some interesting summer solstice facts you likely never knew.

 Crazy climbing goats